-Each Fund is a separate ongoing series of the Trust, a Delaware statutory trust organized pursuant to an Amended and Restated Trust Instrument dated as of March 27, 2014.
-The Trust is registered under the 1940 Act as an open-end management investment company, commonly known as a mutual fund.
-The Trust has five separate operating series.
+Each Fund is a separate ongoing series of the Trust, a Delaware statutory trust organized pursuant to an Amended and Restated Trust Instrument ("Trust Instrument") dated as of December 8, 2021.
+The Trust is registered under the 1940 Act as a diversified, open-end management investment company.
+The Trust has fourteen separate operating series.
 The Fund Trustees may establish additional series or classes of shares without the approval of shareholders.
 The assets of each series belong only to that series, and the liabilities of each series are borne solely by that series and no other.